billpg/HashBack/README.md

 As it would be expensive to do that for every single HTTP request, it is anticipated that this authentication process happen as a once-off to supply the client with a temporary Bearer token or Cookie, which can then be used for subsequent requests until it expires.
 This is optional and this method could be used for every HTTP request if you so wished.

 ## The Exchange
-In a nutshell, the client adds an `Authorizaton:` header that includes a URL through which the server may get the hash of the contents of this header.
-By actually getting that hash in a separate transaction and confirming it is correct, the server is reassured that the client is control of what's published at that URL.
+In a nutshell, a client makes an HTTP/TLS request for a transaction that needs authenticating first.

+For this, the client adds an `Authorization:` header that (among other things) includes a URL on their own (also TLS protected) website.
+Here, the client has already published a small text file with the hash of that header.
 Thanks to TLS, the client can be reassured they are talking to the genuine recipient server, but the server doesn't yet know if the request came from the genuine client.

-To complete the loop, the server peforms a separate TLS-protected transaction back to client's website.
+To complete the loop, the server gets that text file in its own separate TLS-protected transaction.
+Having an open request from the client and being in possession of a correct hash that verifies the client is who they claim to be, the server is reassured that the client is the one making that request.

 ### The Authorization header